TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-xilinx-ml510/README.txt

 * The GRETH core is enabled and runs without problems at 100 Mbit.
   The Ethernet debug link is enabled, default IP is 192.168.0.52.

+* The second GRETH core is enabled and uses the high-speed serial SGMII bridge to connect to the PHY.
+Due to mapping constraints of the FPGA, other cores using a high number of global clock buffers can't be enabled contextually to the second GRETH core (e.g. the SVGA core and relative constraints).
+The Ethernet debug link is enabled on this core too, default IP is 192.168.0.52.

 * DDR2 is supported and runs OK at 200 MHz.
 The default setting is to run the DDR controller on 2x the system clock.
 This leads to lower latencies since synchronization registers are not needed.